After tragedies and big losses, Hyundai looks to reverse North Korea fortunes | MarketScreener

 By Ju-min Park and Heekyong Yang

-In 2003, months before Hyundai was set to open an industrial complex in North Korea, the executive behind the project committed suicide amid accusations his company had made a secret $500 million payment to the North.
+In 2003, months before Hyundai was set to open an industrial complex in North Korea, the executive behind the project committed suicide amid accusations his company had made a secret $500 million (395 million pounds) payment to the North.

 Five years later, a Hyundai-run resort in the North was closed after a North Korean soldier shot a South Korean tourist.